naitiktuxx/naitiktuxx/README.md

     </td>
     <td style="padding-left: 20px;">
       <h3>Hey, I'm Naitik 👋</h3>
-      <p>A CS nerd who doesn't just use computers — he thinks about them at 3am.<br>
+      <p>A CS nerd who doesn't just use computers, he thinks about them at 3am.<br>
       Obsessed with how everything works, from the silicon to the software.</p>
     </td>
   </tr>